-British Library Catalogue – provides access to over 13 million items in the British Library’s collection including manuscripts, books, serials, newspapers, sound recordings, maps and printed music.
+The British Library Catalogue provides access to over 13 million items in the British Library’s collection including manuscripts, books, serials, newspapers, sound recordings, maps and printed music.

-CISTI (Canada Institute for Scientific & Technical Information) – one of the world’s major sources for information in all areas of science, technology, engineering and medicine.
-It’s collection is one of the largest of its kind in North America with more than 50,000 serial titles and more than 800,000 books, proceedings and over 2 million technical reports and indexed journals.
+The Canada Institute for Scientific and Technical Information (CISTI) is one of the world’s major sources for information in all areas of science, technology, engineering and medicine.
+Its collection is one of the largest of its kind in North America with more than 50,000 serial titles and more than 800,000 books, proceedings and over 2 million technical reports and indexed journals.
 CISTI specialises in the collection of conference proceedings and makes a special effort to locate and purchase this material from around the world.

-Te Puna: the New Zealand National Bibliographic Database – contains records of New Zealand publications and resources held in New Zealand libraries.
+The Te Puna database contains records of New Zealand publications and resources held in New Zealand libraries.
 The database contains over 10 million records.
 The National Library of Australia and National Library of New Zealand have reciprocal arrangements for access by Libraries Australia and Te Puna users to the Australian National Bibliographic Database and the Te Puna database.

 As well as a general collection, the University of Hong Kong Library houses a unique collection of Hong Kong materials.
 The Hong Kong Collection is a unique collection of books, serials, government publications, newspaper clippings and non-print materials covering almost every aspect of Hong Kong history and life.
 It comprises the most comprehensive collection of materials relating to Hong Kong in the Territory.
 The University Libraries is designated as a depository for books and periodicals published or printed in Hong Kong.
 In recent years, the University Libraries has also gained depository status for a number of core international collections, and many of these are housed in the Special Collections.
 These include the European Documentation Centre and the World Trade Organization.